4l3j4ndr0/recap-ai/README.md

 ## 🌟 Project Vision

-We realized that while we have powerful AI tools at our disposal, most people still rely on manual note-taking or lengthy recordings they never revisit. **What if we could transform every meeting into an instantly digestible, visual summary?**
+I realized that even though I have powerful AI tools at my fingertips, I still rely on manual note-taking or long recordings I never revisit. **What if I could transform every meeting into an instantly digestible, visual summary?**

 RecapAI is a **truly serverless solution** that scales automatically based on demand, without the overhead of managing infrastructure, built specifically for the AWS Lambda Hackathon.